-80 Oft running and racing on roadsters they measured The dun-colored highways.
-Then the light of the morning Was hurried and hastened.
-Went henchmen in numbers To the beautiful building, bold ones in spirit, To look at the wonder; the liegelord himself then 85 From his wife-bower wending, warden of treasures, Glorious trod with troopers unnumbered, Famed for his virtues, and with him the queen-wife Measured the mead-ways, with maidens attending. - [1] S. emends, suggesting 'déop' for 'déog,' and removing semicolon after 'wéol.'
-The two half-lines 'welling ... hid him' would then read: The bloody deep welled with sword-gore.
-B. accepts 'déop' for 'déog,' but reads 'déað-fæges': The deep boiled with the sword-gore of the death-doomed one. - [2] Another and quite different rendering of this passage is as follows: Oft a liegeman of the king, a fame-covered man mindful of songs, who very many ancient traditions remembered (he found other word-groups accurately bound together) began afterward to tell of Beowulf's adventure, skilfully to narrate it, etc. - [3] Might 'guma gilp-hladen' mean 'a man laden with boasts of the deeds of others'? - [4] t.B. accepts B.'s 'hé þæs áron þáh' as given by H.-So., but puts a comma after 'þáh,' and takes 'siððan' as introducing a dependent clause: He throve in honor since Heremod's strength ... had decreased.
+- [1] S. emends, suggesting 'déop' for 'déog,' and removing semicolon after 'wéol.'
+The tw half-lines 'welling ... hid him' would then read: The bloody deep welled with sword-gore B. accepts 'déop' for 'déog,' but reads 'déað-fæges': The deep boiled with the sword-gor of the death-doomed one. - [2] Another and quite different rendering of this passage is as follows: Oft a liegeman of the king, a fame-covered man mindful of songs, who very many ancient traditions remembered (he found other word-groups accurately bound together) began afterward to tell of Beowulf's adventure, skilfully to narrate it, etc. - [3] Might 'guma gilp-hladen' mean 'a man laden with boasts of the deeds of others'? - [4] t.B. accepts B.'s 'hé þæs áron þáh' as given by H.-So., but puts a comma after 'þáh,' an takes 'siððan' as introducing a dependent clause: He throve in honor since Heremod strength ... had decreased.
+[33] XV.
 HROTHGAR'S GRATITUDE.